Nnaemeka13/Hotel-Price-with-Regression/README.md

-# Hotel-with-Regression
+# Hotel Prices-with-Regression
-Class project completed with regression model which is classified under supervised machine learning.
+Project completed with regression model which is classified under supervised machine learning.